williamouyang/okta.github.io/_source/_docs/api/getting_started/api_test_client.md

 ---
 layout: docs_page
 weight: 1
-title: API Test Client
+title: Getting Started With the Okta APIs
 redirect_from: "/docs/getting_started/api_test_client.html"
 ---

-# Getting Started with the Okta API
+# Getting Started With the Okta API

 A great way to learn an API is to issue requests and inspect the responses.
 You can easily access our Postman collections and Example environment to do just that.

 ![Postman and an Okta Collection](/assets/img/postman.png)

+To use these collections, you'll need to set up your environment, import the collections, send a test request, and verify the results.

 ## Set Up Your Environment